Words: Brandi Marcene

 Businesses that deal with heavy lifting sectors include mast climbing work platforms hoisted to scaffolding hundreds of feet above the ground to offer subcontractor workers easy access to areas built/remodeled.
 On top of that, employees have to ensure the process of erecting and dismantling is 100% safe and that the equipment they’re producing should follow stringent industry guidelines and rules.

 Thus, this process of erecting and dismantling equipment feet high up in the air is a whole lot more challenging and dangerous than manufacturing the product.
-In addition to this, Kevin O’Shea says that, “By working in an industry that is safety-sensitive and involves working at sometimes extreme heights, with everything that they have to do and remember with regard to fall protection and behavior on equipment.
+In addition to this, Kevin O’Shea says, “By working in an industry that is safety-sensitive and involves working at sometimes extreme heights, with everything that they have to do and remember with regard to fall protection and behavior on equipment.
 Normally they could be working, or they could be working with young workers trainees, there are decisions that need to be made, quiet and working at height that need to be made.”

 Worst of all, it’s common knowledge that one of the effects of any stimulant is that they may lose rational reasoning, as well as fail to remember the dangers of their job.
 In case they become even slightly less conservative while walking miles high in the air, the repercussions will be severe, horrifying, and long-lasting.